Ten rose gardens in Saitama Prefecture, commutable from Tokyo.

 6. Rose garden at a period house

 Every May, Konosu city have a three week flower festival.
-The highlight of the festival is the poppies, the largest poppy festival and fields in all of Japan.
-But you can also see roses during the season, at open gardens and Kakyu no Sato, a period house with a restaurant…
+The highlight of the festival is the poppies at the largest poppy fields in all of Japan.
+But you can also see poppies and corncockles in Fukiage and there are open gardens too.
+In addition, the rose garden at Kakyu no Sato, a period house with a restaurant, is also part of the flower festival…

 7. For a mix of seasonal flowers